 J.P. has above-average contact skills, especially when he keeps his hands inside the ball.

-“J.P. controls the strike zone well, particularly for someone who has typically been one of the youngest players in his league,” Phillies GM Matt Klentak said during the 2016 season.
+“J.P. controls the strike zone well, particularly for someone who has typically been one of the youngest players in his league,” Phillies GM Matt Klentak said in 2016.
 “His entire performance has gotten more consistent.”

 He has slowed his hands when fielding and transferring the ball, and that has made him more consistent.
 In spring training, Crawford worked on that fundamental with bench coach Larry Bowa.